 Tools to use: filing cabinets, flash drives, cloud storage platforms, FTP sites

 Once the researcher/interviewer has got hold of all the necessary things they need, data collection then takes place.
 For job interviews, a recruiter gathers all the information they have acquired during the interview.
 This process is paramount in order for the company to completely assess the applicant’s education and employment history, especially if they are choosing among multiple candidates.
 Furthermore, companies that collate and store other applicant profiles can still get in touch with the other deserving candidates for other job offers in their organization.
-In the case of market, medical, and academic researches, documentation of interviews would bring about statistics and hypothesis for the subject they are studying.
+In the case of market, medical, and academic researches, documentation of interviews would bring about statistics and hypotheses for the subject they are studying.
 Their fact-finding or analysis can also be archived as a basis for future research work.

 All in all, these tools can be utilized to make each and every interview a success.
 Interviews are very important after all, as it improves the capabilities of the researcher or interviewer’s information-seeking and decision making skills; and for their respondents to be open and candid as they share their knowledge and expertise to others.